-From AQA’s set texts we have chosen Shakespeare’s Othello, Arthur Miller’s Death of a Salesman, F Scott Fitzgerald’s The Great Gatsby and a selection of John Keats’ poetry.
+From AQA’s set texts we have currently chosen Shakespeare’s Othello, Arthur Miller’s Death of a Salesman, F Scott Fitzgerald’s The Great Gatsby and a selection of John Keats’ poetry.
 Students explore concepts such as the role of the tragic hero, how language highlights tragedy and how structure leads to a tragic ending.
 Assessment is by a combination of closed and open book examinations.

 Students build on the first year with the addition of Blake’s Songs of Innocence and Experience, Jim Crace’s Harvest and Henrik Ibsen’s A Doll’s House.
 Assessment (worth 80% of the final grade) is by formal examination, exploring political and social protest writing alongside an unseen text.
 Students also complete a non-exam assessment (worth 20% of the final grade).
 Alongside AQA’s Critical Anthology which contains a range of texts, students study Chaucer’s The Miller’s Tale, Emily Brontë’s Wuthering Heights and George Orwell’s 1984.
-They produce two pieces of written work, a conventional essay and a piece of re-creative writing, for example retelling a text from a minor character’s viewpoint.
+They produce two essays, for example considering the role of gender or the treatment of the environment in the texts studied or in one of their own choosing.

 Good course combinations

 What could it lead to?

-Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge and other top universities.
+Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge, Newcastle, Birmingham, UEA, Manchester and other top universities.